 Take screenshots using the ‘Print Screen’ key on Windows 10

-To open the Snip & Sketch tools to take screenshots, use these steps:
+To open the Snipping Tool to take screenshots with the “PrtScrn” key, use these steps:

 Click on Ease of Access.

 Click on Keyboard.

-Once you complete the steps, if you have another application currently mapped to use the Print Screen button, you may need to restart your device to apply the settings.
+Once you complete the steps, if you have another application currently mapped to use the Print Screen button, you may need to restart the computer to apply the settings.

-After the changes have been applied, you can simply press the PrtScrn key on the keyboard to bring up the tool to take a snip or full screen capture of anything that you’re running in the desktop.
+After applying the changes, you can press the PrtScrn key on the keyboard to bring up the tool to take a snip or full-screen capture of anything that you’re running on the desktop.